edurekaedtech/Prompt-CI/README.md

-A  demo repo for the CI pipeline.
+A repo for demonstration of CI pipeline.